-And especially at SPIEL'16, numerous “games for many” ensure full tables.
-Simple rules, a quick start and a lot of interaction ensure unlimited fun away from the frequent board games.
-In 2016, too, making yourself a “panda” or taking part in a pub game is inextricably linked to the parlor game culture.
+And at SPIEL'16 in particular, numerous "games for many" ensure full tables.
+Simple rules, a quick start and a lot of interaction ensure limitless fun away from the frequent player board games.
+Becoming a “panda” on game night or taking part in a pub game is also inseparably linked to parlor game culture in 2016.

 Pub quiz - the original by moses.

 Great Britain has a distinct pub culture, with which the pub quiz is also firmly connected.
 Pub visitors play against each other in a relaxed atmosphere and solve tricky quiz questions.
 And, as is usual for such round tables, the factor of dangerous half-knowledge plays a major role.
 The quiz game pub quiz - the original from the publisher moses.
 This is exactly where it starts: A team plays together against four fictional bar visitors.
 The aim is to answer five questions correctly within five minutes.
 The whole thing extends over five game rounds.
 Sounds easy?
 It is - at least except for the fact that many possible answers to particularly tricky questions can be discussed in detail.